 Should a buyer need to hire new executives to fill out the team, there would likely be a negative adjustment to EBITDA for salary and other items related to such hires.

 #5 Legal/Litigation Items

-Expenses for one-time/nonrecurring legal matters would likely be add-backs.
-Importantly, these add-backs would not include typical ongoing legal expenses that are common to a business.
-Many buyers will examine historical expense levels to determine a normalized level.
+One-time or highly unusual lawsuits are considered to be add-backs.
+Importantly, this would not include typical ongoing legal expenses that are common to a business.

 ABOUT THE AUTHOR